google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 From that, Chrome calculates a media engagement score which is highest on sites where media is played on a regular basis.
 When it is high enough, media playback is allowed to autoplay on desktop only.

+Note: You can enable MEI by [running Chrome with] the `MediaEngagementBypassAutoplayPolicies` and `PreloadMediaEngagementData` switches.

 User's MEI is available at the <i>chrome://media-engagement</i> internal page.